phalcon-orphanage/docs/es-es/volt.md

 <a name='services-in-templates'></a>

-## Inject Services into a Template
+## Inyectar servicios en una plantilla

 If a service container (DI) is available for Volt, you can use the services by only accessing the name of the service in the template: